Jayakrishna-1817/URLShortener/README.md

-# 🔗 QuickLink - URL Shortener
+# 🔗 LinkForge - URL Shortener

 A modern, clean URL shortener built with React and Express.
 No authentication required - just pure URL shortening functionality with analytics.